Paper Title and Summary

 these questions can be answered by small, focused missions.
 Such missions are

-a fruitful place for collaboration between NASA’s heliophysics
+a fruitful place for collaboration between NASA’s heliophysics and planetary

 Fernandes P. A. Delzanno G. L. Denton M. H. Henderson M. G. Jordanova V. K. Kim T. K. Larsen B. A. Maldonado C. A. Reeves G. Reisenfeld D. B. Skoug R. M.